sivaprasadreddy/generator-springboot/generators/server/templates/app/README.md

 <%_ if (buildTool === 'maven') { _%>
 ### Run tests

 `$ ./mvnw clean verify`

 ### Run locally

 ```shell
 $ docker-compose -f docker/docker-compose.yml up -d
 $ ./mvnw spring-boot:run -Dspring-boot.run.profiles=local
 ```
 ### Using Testcontainers at Development Time
+You can run `TestApplication.java` from your IDE directly.
+You can also run the application using Maven as follows:

 ```shell
 ./mvnw spotless:apply spring-boot:test-run
 ```